lnagle/tools-for-clearer-thinking/emotional-reasoning/README.md

 - [x] Create core flow for analyzing a single emotion
 - [x] Allow analyzing multiple emotions in a single session
+- [ ] Support questioning and challenging thoughts

 ### Ideas for Future Iterations